Complete Troubleshooting Guide

 Diaphragms typically last 12 to 18 months depending on usage frequency and pool chemistry.
 If your cleaner is moving slowly, not climbing walls, or has a weak pulse, the diaphragm is the first thing to check.
 Excessive suction will accelerate diaphragm wear significantly.

 The deflector wheel is designed to prevent this, but certain step heights can cause the wheel to ride up and lodge on top.
 Try shortening the hose slightly to limit the cleaner's reach, or redirect return jets to push the cleaner away from the step area.
+This is usually due to the pool's design rather than a fault with the cleaner.

 Start with the hose weight positioned 6 inches (15cm) up from the first hose connection at the cleaner head.
 If the cleaner tips backward, move the weight further up the hose in 100mm increments.
 If the cleaner tips forward (nose down), move the weight closer toward the cleaner in 100mm increments.
 Test after each small adjustment.